John Peoples

 Description

 The Peoples Fellowship was created at Fermilab with the goal of attracting outstanding accelerator scientists early in their careers, both to enhance Fermilab’s capabilities in accelerator science and related technologies, and to train and develop the accelerator scientists and technologists who will carry our field forward in the future.
-The Peoples Fellows program targets entry-level accelerator physicists, specialists in accelerator technologies, and high energy physics post-doctoral researchers who wish to embark on a new career in accelerator physics or technology.
+The Peoples Fellows program targets entry-level accelerator physicists, specialists in accelerator technologies, and high energy physics researchers who wish to embark on a new career in accelerator physics or technology.
+Candidates with demonstrated potential for leadership are preferred.

 Peoples Fellows have extraordinary latitude in choosing their research activities and are provided with significant research support.
-Current areas of research that are of interest at FNAL include (but are not limited to): stochastic and electron cooling, high intensity proton beams, high intensity neutrino sources, muon storage rings, superconducting magnets, superconducting RF, linear colliders, high luminosity hadron colliders, beam-beam effects and their compensation, accelerator controls and feedback, and computational physics and modeling.
+Current areas of research that are of interest at Fermilab include (but are not limited to): high intensity proton beams, high intensity neutrino sources, muon storage rings, superconducting magnets and materials, superconducting RF, linear colliders, high luminosity hadron and lepton colliders, beam-beam effects and their compensation, accelerator controls and feedback, instrumentation, high power targetry, advanced beam cooling methods and technologies, computational physics, and modeling.

 Fermilab seeks Peoples Fellows candidates with outstanding credentials who have the potential to be leaders of the field.